joeyjumper94/AwSW-Dumb-Ways-To-Die-Collab/README.md

 + `dwtd.deathsound(sound_number,sound_playtime)` - Play a sound, often done while showing the "You Died" text, for tonal consistency.
     + `sound_number` - How many "booms" in the sound.
 No consistent direction.
     + `sound_playtime` - Fadeout time of the booms, as they're almost universally too long.
 It's recommended to follow this statement with `renpy.pause()` of equivalent time to let things really sink in for the player.
-+ `call dwtd_youdied("CAUSE OF DEATH")` - End of a death path.
++ `call dwtd_youdied("Name of death","CAUSE OF DEATH")` - End of a death path.
 Displays `"CAUSE OF DEATH"` as read by system, then opens a menu screen to load, mainmenu, or quit.